IBakedModel is the result of calling

 This is the main method of

-IBlockState, which allows for arbitrary data to be passed from the block to the model.
+BlockState passed in is non-null.
 If the model is being rendered as an item, the

 ItemOverrideList returned from

-EnumFacing passed in is used for face culling.
-If the block against the given side of the block being rendered is opaque, then the faces associated with that side are not rendered.
+Direction passed in is used for face culling.
+If the block against the given side of another block being rendered is opaque, then the faces associated with that side are not rendered.
 If that parameter is

 null, all faces not associated with a side are returned (that will never be culled).